Clinical Studies: Photobiomodulation Therapy for Fertility and Reproductive Health

 At Laser Medicine, we have developed effective Photobiomodulation Therapy for Fertility protocols for individual patients over the last 10 years.
 We follow closely the therapeutic laser protocols and insight from clinical studies, to provide patients with safe and effective red light therapy for ovarian rejuvenation and sperm quality.
 We regular see improvements in fertility outcomes for many patients who commit to regular sessions in the lead up to IVF cycles, and for planned natural, spontaneous conception.

-A summary of notable clinical studies, which indicate the efficacy of Photobiomodulation Therapy for Fertility, follows:
+A summary of notable clinical studies, which indicate the efficacy of Photobiomodulation Therapy for Fertility and Red Light Ovarian Rejuvenation, follows:

 The power of 810 nm near-infrared photobiomodulation therapy for human asthenozoospermia (Stigliani et al. 2024).

-This is the most recent study in Photobiomodulation Therapy for Fertility, published at the time of writing.
-The authors investigated the best protocol to improve sperm quality, using near infrared light wavelengths.
+Authors investigated the best protocol to improve sperm quality, using near infrared light wavelengths.
 Sperm motility is a crucial factor in male fertility.
 There have been many studies already published on the positive effect of red light therapy to improve sperm quality (and quantity), however in this study the authors set out to help define the optimum dosimetry and protocols using photobiomodulation (PBM) to increase sperm motility.
-Key findings include:

 Photobiomodulation ameliorates ovarian aging by alleviating oxidative stress and inflammation damage and improving mitochondrial function (He et al. 2024).